jplusplus/rts-parlometre/INSTALLATION.md

 ### Download the app

-Now you need to download and extract a zip of the last version of the app.
+Now you need to download the last version of the app.
 The application will stand in `/opt/rts-parlometre`:

     cd /opt